littlefattiger/DDIA/DDIA/chapter6.md

 * Partitioning of Key-Value Data
   * Partitioning by Key Range.
 The partition boundaries might be chosen manually by an administrator, or the data‐ base can choose them automatically-> bigtable.
 [Bigtable vs Bigquery](https://stackoverflow.com/questions/39919815/whats-the-difference-between-bigquery-and-bigtable)
   * Partitioning by Hash of Key
-* document-partitioned secondary indexes
+* Secondary index
+  * Document-partitioned secondary indexes -> each partition has its own local index.
+2 partion has its own index.
+When you write, you only will impact this partition and its index, becaue the index is local.
+When you read, you need to check index from both side -> search color=read, in 2 partitions.
   * Partitioning Secondary Indexes by Term
 * Strategies for Rebalancing
   * How not to do it: hash mod N
   * create many more partitions than there are nodes